caseygomez/Female-Representation-In-The-Film-Industry/README.md

 The crew dataset contained the gender information, and initial inspection showed that **272,319** crew members were assigned a gender of 0, **31,123** members were assigned a 1, and **160,872** members were assigned a 2.
 It was determined that 1 indicated female and 2 indicated male, but the dataset did not explain what the assignment of 0 indicated.
 Further investigation revealed that a subset of people marked as 0 were also listed as either 1 or 2 under different movie ids.
 By creating separate dataframes for crew members marked as 0, 1, and 2, the intersection of groups 0 and 1 were evaluated to find crew members who could be reassigned gender 1.
 This yielded an additional **619** matches for gender 1.
 The same process was repeated for groups 0 and 2, yielding an additional **17,484** matches for gender 2.
 All gender 0 crew members who could not be assigned to groups 1 or 2 were dropped.

 In order to perform the calculations necessary for this project, the gender assignment for females remained 1, but all males were transformed to 0.
-After the gender assigment process was completed, the clean crew dataset had **194,731** rows.
-The crew was then divided by department; Directing: **25,569** rows, Writing: **21,558** rows and Production: **15,675**.
+After the gender assignment process was completed, the clean crew dataset had **194,731** rows.
+The crew was then separated for further analysis by the target departments, so that there were **25,569** rows in the directing department, **21,558** rows in the writing department, and **15,675** rows in the production department.

 ---
 ### Database Structure

-The database is hosted on Amazon RDS, the cloud allows for quick and easy access for the team.
-The structure allows for joins on the movie_id.
+The database was hosted on Amazon RDS.
+The cloud allowed quick and easy access for all team members, and the structure allowed for joins to be performed on the movie id.

 ---
 ## Machine Learning